sendsmaily/smaily-woocommerce-plugin/CONTRIBUTING.md

 In addition there are system directories:

-- `.github` - GitHub issue and pull request templates;
+- `.github` - GitHub issue and pull request templates, and release build pipeline;
+- `.vscode` - Visual Studio Code settings.

 # Development